 However, a better first step is probably contacting the cosigner and letting them know that they don’t have any ownership rights (if you want to maintain a relationship with them).
 You can ask them to return the vehicle and explain that their name isn’t on the title.

-Removing a Cosigner From a Car Loan
+Removing A Cosigner From A Car Loan

 If things are dicey with your cosigner, then it may be time to consider removing them from the auto loan.
 The easiest way to remove a cosigner is by refinancing.